-21.1.16.
 Disabling Bluetooth functionality

 As Bluetooth provides little security for the information that is passed between devices and a number of exploits have been publicised, it SHOULD NOT be used on mobile devices.
-Refer to Chapter 11 - Communications Systems and Devices
+Refer to Chapter 11 - Communications Systems and Devices.

 21.1.16.C.01.
-ControlSystem Classification(s): Confidential, Secret, Top Secret; Compliance: MUST NOT [CID:4499]
+Control System Classifications(s): Secret, Top Secret, Confidential; Compliance: Must Not [cib:4499]